The Devil's Daughter (1973 film): Production

 The movie was filmed in Pacific Grove, California and Paramount Studios in Hollywood, California.

 Reception

 The Los Angeles Times said it "had about as much suspense as the Nixon-McGovern race."

-The New York Times called it "one of the better made for TV movies."
+In The New York Times, Howard Thompson wrote:Subtract the baby from Rosemary's Baby, transplant those strange, Manhattan cliff‐dwellers to sunny California and you have “The Devil's Daughter,” one of the better made‐for‐TV movies...Most of these TV films are a waste of time.
+But this 90‐minute witchcraft thriller provides trenchant suspense.
+Why?
+Simply because this occult dip is so well done.

 Legacy

-Higgins later described the script as "just a job".
-However producers Milkis and Miller enjoyed working with Higgins and commissioned him to write a Hitchcock style thriller.
+Colin Higgins later described the script as "just a job".
+However producers Edward K. Milkis and Thomas L. Miller enjoyed working with Higgins and commissioned him to write an Alfred Hitchcock style thriller.
 This became Silver Streak.